Find family roots and travel through local history and beyond.

 Genealogy database offering hundreds of resources on researching one’s family history, including such items as federal census records, passenger ship manifests, and other documents.
-At home access has been temporarily enabled until further notice.
-Please see our COVID-19 resource page for more information..
+For home access. please see our COVID-19 resource page for more information..

 The Berks County Genealogical Society contains exhaustive church and cemetery records for Berks County, as well as histories of many local families.
 Fee-based researchers are available through the society as well.
 The library is now open 7 days a week at GoggleWorks.

 201 Washington St., Room 413, Reading, PA 19601-0404

 This site is part of the USGenWeb Project, and provides transcriptions of historical documents.

 The Register of Wills has a repository of Berks County birth, death, and marriage records (all of which pre-date 1905); their database is searchable online for free.